koor-tech/koor/Documentation/Troubleshooting/common-issues.md

     * Can you talk to Cluster Service IPs from every node?
     * Can you talk to Pod IPs from every node?
 Even to Pods not on the same node you are testing from?
     * Check the docs of your CNI, most have a troubleshooting section, e.g., Cilium had some issues from systemd version 245 onwards with `rp_filter`, see here: [rp_filter (default) strict mode breaks certain load balancing cases in kube-proxy-free mode · Issue #13130 · cilium/cilium](https://github.com/cilium/cilium/issues/13130)
 2. Does your environment fit all the prerequisites?
-Check top of page for the links to some of the prerequisites and / or consult the [Rook.io docs](https://rook.io/).
+Check top of page for the links to some of the prerequisites and / or consult the [Koor docs](../Getting-Started/intro.md).
 3. Check the `rook-ceph-operator` Logs for any warnings, errors, etc.

 ## Disk(s) / Partition(s) not used for Ceph